Rotary vs. Linear Indexing

 Easy to install, the indexers come standard with a digital AC servo controller, absolute position feedback and software for laptop control.
 Operating functions include continuous, reciprocating, clockwise and counterclockwise motion; one- to 63-stop indexing; variable move time; and variable move and dwell torque settings.

 The ITP series of cam-driven indexers from CDS features two, four, six, eight, 10 or 12 fixed stations.
 All six models in the series (ITP75 to ITP450) provide indexing accuracy to ±0.0008 inch of the cam follower’s pitch radius.
 The low-profile indexers are 135 to 600 millimeters wide, with load capacities from 10 to 11,000 pounds.

 Zaruba says that the indexers require no maintenance because they’re prefilled with synthetic lubricant.
 They are sealed with O-rings to prevent leakage during operation, regardless of orientation.
 Plus, the indexers’ solid roller cam-follower technology greatly increases load capacity and shock resistance for e-stops and machine overloads.

-Introduced earlier this summer, HDE mechanical and servo indexers are used by automakers, tier suppliers and electric-vehicle-battery manufacturers in high-volume applications.
-Lou Wozniak, new product development chief engineer for DE-STA-CO, says the indexers have a dynamic payload capacity from 15,000 to 60,000 kilograms.
+Introduced earlier this summer, DE-STA-CO's HDE mechanical and servo indexers are used by automakers, tier suppliers and electric-vehicle-battery manufacturers in high-volume applications.
+The indexers have a dynamic payload capacity from 15,000 to 60,000 kilograms.
 The indexers’ torque rating is 12,000 to 88,000 newton-meters.